smacktrace/openshift-readthedocs/README.md

-# openshift-readthedocs
+# ocprtd

-OpenShift deployment of ReadTheDocs
+OpenShift Read the docs